MuhammedAjmalG/agentic_chatbot_for_odoo_database/readme.md

 ## Files Details

-- .env : contains important keys and values
+- .env : contains important keys and values (change the filename from env to .env and paste your credentials)
 - requirements.txt : dependencies for this project
-- Sql_agent_chatbot_demo : Working demo of chatbot
 - sql_agent_for_pl_sql : codes for this task

 ## Project Overview